 |Rocky Mountain Health Silver

 Colorado offers health insurance subsidies with premium tax credits for premium costs and cost-sharing reductions.
-You may be eligible for lower premium or cost-sharing reductions and lower premiums based on your income and household size.
+You may be eligible for a lower premium or cost-sharing reductions and lower premiums based on your income and household size.

 If eligible for Colorado health insurance through a job, Medicare, Tricare, or Medicaid, you’re ineligible for financial help from a marketplace plan.
 Colorado residents enjoy valuable federal tax credits through the exchange.
 For 2021, Colorado residents received over $504 million in financial assistance.

 Yes.
 You can purchase off-exchange Colorado health insurance.
 By 2023, every carrier must offer the new Colorado Option plan, a standard 6% less than the 2022 premium cost.

 No, Colorado doesn’t allow short-term health insurance plans.
 The state revised its guidelines for short-term coverage in 2019, and you can’t buy a short-term insurance plan.
 These short term-plans are great for traveling nurses and people between employer coverage.